Page not found

 UNDP prioritizes the following focus areas:

-Effective Programme Management aims to deliver health services that are safe, accessible, high quality, people-centred, and integrated to ensure universal health coverage.
-Health service delivery systems should consider the whole spectrum of care from promotion and prevention to care in order to provide integrated health services.
-Resilient and sustainable systems for health focuses on the need to support countries in moving towards universal health coverage, through improving the efficiency and effectiveness of their health service delivery systems.
+Effective programme management aims to deliver health services that are safe, accessible, high quality, people-centred, and integrated, to ensure universal health coverage.
+Health service delivery systems should consider the whole spectrum of care from promotion and prevention to delivery of care in order to provide integrated health services.
+Resilient and sustainable systems for health focus on the need to support countries in moving towards universal health coverage, through improving the efficiency and effectiveness of their health service delivery systems.

 This section focuses on:

-Strengthening health information systems is critical to establishing a more resilient and sustainable health system.
-Achieving national goals requires reliable data, in order to properly understand the scale of the work to be done, and to make good decisions about how to allocate resources for the most efficient and effective results.
-Having quality data also ensures that information is available on vulnerable groups and key populations most affected by health issues, to ensure that services include activities tailored to the specific needs of those communities.
+Strengthening health information systems (HIS) is critical to establishing a more resilient and sustainable health system.
+Achieving national goals requires reliable data, in order to understand the scale of the work to be done, and to make good decisions about how to allocate resources for the most efficient and effective results.
+Having quality data also ensures that information is available on the vulnerable groups and key populations most affected by health issues, to ensure that services include activities are tailored to their specific needs.

 This section focuses on:

 UNDP is taking a lead globally to support countries in the procurement of health products and to strengthen national supply chains in some of the most challenging operating environments.
-The expertise built through 15 years of supporting the PSM implementation of donor grants in such contexts is being used to deliver value-for-money, quality assurance and reliability for domestically funded health products procurement and to support ongoing reforms in national procurement systems.
+The expertise built through 15 years of supporting procurement and supply chain management (PSM) in such contexts is being used to deliver value for money, quality assurance and reliability for domestically funded health products procurement and to support ongoing development of national procurement systems.

-Seeking out innovations and utilizing technologies is central to UNDP’s approach to supporting resilient and sustainable systems for health.
-Innovation and technologies for health have the potential to strengthen systems and their resilience to shocks, increase speed of interventions, improve data quality and reporting, increase accountability and ensure continuity.
+Seeking out innovations and using technologies is central to UNDP’s approach to supporting resilient and sustainable systems for health.
+Innovation and technologies for health have the potential to strengthen systems and their resilience to shocks, increase the speed of interventions, improve data quality and reporting, increase accountability and ensure continuity.

 This section focuses on examples of UNDP working with national groups to implement innovative solutions to build capacity: